-Here's an in-depth guide into how to find job vacanices, apply for jobs and get interviews in Dubai.
+Here's an in-depth expat guide on how to find job vacancies, apply for jobs, and prepare for interviews in Dubai.

 The most important thing to remember when looking for job opportunities in Dubai is that you are selling yourself to the employer; therefore you have to make yourself a valuable asset that will be an important addition to their company.